soundstorm/MachineUserManager/README.md

 - Upgradeability: The nice thing about open source - just improve the application to fit your needs.

 ## Requirements
-- Raspberry Pi (any generation will do, zero is be cost effective, but if mounted internally WiFi may be bad, so consider using an OTG-LAN-Adapter)
+- Raspberry Pi (any generation will do, Zero is cost effective, but if mounted inside a metal framed machine, WiFi may be bad, so consider using an OTG-LAN-Adapter)
 - Optocouplers, Resistors, Capacitors (depending on Machine; I used PC817, 1k and 100nF-10uF on a 24V machine)
 - Relay (depending on your setup)
 - PN532 Breakout (switched to I2C Mode)